-All students in 8th-12th grades take a one-hour Bible course.
+All students in 9th-12th grades take a one-hour Bible course.
 This course generates one elective credit per year towards graduation in grades 9th-12th.
-The curriculum used in Bible classes is Bible Truths for Christian Schools, Bob Jones University Press.

 This incremental Bible program takes students on a journey through the stories of the Old and New Testaments.
 Using a variety of Bible study methods, including survey, in-depth analysis, topical studies, and historical backgrounds, these studies will allow students to recognize major Biblical themes, memorize key verses, understand Creation, Fall, Redemption, and to apply Biblical truth to daily disciplines, and cultural domains.

 Each grade level focuses on Biblical content as follows:

 9th Grade: In-depth studies of the book of Acts, 1 and 2 Thessalonians, 1 and 2 Corinthians, Galatians and Romans - this study focuses on practical principles derived from Paul's life and epistles, including maps of Paul's journeys and the historical setting of the Roman world.

 10th Grade: A study in Christian Ethics by James M. Bramblet is used to learn the scriptural basis for Christian ethics, a deep study in personal Christian ethics, and social Christian ethics.
 Along with how to research the Bible, keeping notes of findings, and discussing discoveries with the class, students will discover the attributes of God, how He reveals Himself to us and that He provides salvation through Jesus Christ.